Patent medicine: Origins and advertising

-A number of American institutions owe their existence to the patent medicine industry, most notably a number of the older almanacs, which were originally given away as promotional items by patent medicine manufacturers.
+Several American institutions owe their existence to the patent medicine industry, most notably the older almanacs which were originally given away as promotional items by patent medicine manufacturers.
 Perhaps the most successful industry that grew up out of the business of patent medicine advertisements, though, was founded by William H. Gannett in Maine in 1866.
 There were few circulating newspapers in Maine in that era, so Gannett founded a periodical, Comfort, whose chief purpose was to propose the merits of Oxien, a nostrum made from the fruit of the baobab tree, to the rural folks of Maine.
 Gannett's newspaper became the first publication of Guy Gannett Communications, which eventually owned four Maine dailies and several television stations.
-The family-owned firm is unrelated to the Gannett, which publishes USA Today.
-An early pioneer in the use of advertising to promote patent medicine was New York businessman Benjamin Brandreth, whose "Vegetable Universal Pill" eventually became one of the best-selling patent medicines in the United States. "...A congressional committee in 1849 reported that Brandreth was the nation’s largest proprietary advertiser...
-Between 1862 and 1863 Brandreth’s average annual gross income surpassed $600,000..."
-For fifty years Brandreth’s name was a household word in the United States.
+The family-owned firm is unrelated to the Gannett which publishes USA Today.

+An early pioneer in the use of advertising to promote patent medicine was New York businessman Benjamin Brandreth, whose "Vegetable Universal Pill" eventually became one of the best-selling patent medicines in the United States. "...A congressional committee in 1849 reported that Brandreth was the nation's largest proprietary advertiser...
+Between 1862 and 1863 Brandreth's average annual gross income surpassed $600,000..."
+For 50 years Brandreth's name was a household word in the United States.
 Indeed, the Brandreth pills were so well known they received mention in Herman Melville's classic novel Moby-Dick.

-Another publicity method – undertaken mostly by smaller firms – was the medicine show, a traveling circus of sorts that offered vaudeville-style entertainments on a small scale, and climaxed in a pitch for some sort of cure-all nostrum.
+Another publicity method – undertaken mostly by smaller firms – was the medicine show, a traveling circus of sorts that offered vaudeville-style entertainments on a small scale and climaxed in a pitch for some sort of cure-all nostrum.
 "Muscle man" acts were especially popular on these tours, for this enabled the salesman to tout the physical vigour the product supposedly offered.
 The showmen frequently employed shills, who stepped forward from the crowd to offer "unsolicited" testimonials about the benefits of the medicine.
 Often, the nostrum was manufactured and bottled in the wagon in which the show travelled.
 The Kickapoo Indian Medicine Company became one of the largest and most successful medicine show operators.
-Their shows had an American Indian or Wild West theme, and employed many American Indians as spokespeople such as the Modoc War scout Donald McKay.
+Their shows had an American Indian or Wild West theme and employed many American Indians as spokespeople such as the Modoc War scout Donald McKay.
 The "medicine show" lived on in American folklore and Western movies long after they vanished from public life.